 A largely untouched wilderness on the northern boundary of Sydney, Ku-ring-gai Chase NP is one of Australia's oldest national parks.
 Here at the head of the Hawkesbury River, you'll find Aboriginal engravings and sites, as well as sandstone escarpments,

 There are alerts raised for Ku-ring-gai Chase National Park

 as at Thu, 21 Mar 2019 00:37:48 +1100

 Other planned events: 1080 fox baiting program underway

-1080 poison (sodium fluoroacetate), as buried baits or ejector capsules, are laid continually on tracks and trails in Ku-ring-gai Chase National Park, and will be from Wednesday 1 August 2018 to Thursday 31 January 2019.
-Do not touch baits or ejector devices - they contain poison.
+1080 fox baiting program will occur from Friday 1 February 2019 to Wednesday 31 July 2019 in Ku-ring-gai Chase National Park.
+The 1080 poison (sodium fluoroacetate) will be buried baits or ejector capsules which are laid on tracks and trails.
+Do not touch baits or ejector devices as they contain poison.
 1080 is lethal to dogs and cats, and pet owners are reminded that domestic animals are not permitted in national parks.

 for park safety guidelines.